-In this post I want to discuss what API first platform design means and why so many organisations are adopting this approach for their technology stack.
+In this post I want to discuss what API first technology design means and why connected cloud of devices cannot be ignored by most businesses anymore.

-First, lets take a look at history and why APIs became critical part of technology platforms.
+First, let’s take a look at the history and why APIs became critical part of most technology platforms.

 Apple rediscovered the smartphone with iPhone release in 2007.

 Adoption skyrocketed.
 Digital interactions through smart apps skyrocketed.
 There was no turning back.

-The business use of small screenless computers and sensors followed the case.
-We now call them Internet of things.
+We now call them the Internet of things.

 Below graph shows the number of smartphones and IoT devices in comparison to standard desktop computers.

 What one thing all these new devices have in common?

-They all rely on APIs to be present for most of their functionality.
+They all rely on data APIs to be present for most of their functionality.

-What challenges did all this rapidly growing adoption brought to the technology and businesses?
+What challenges did all this rapidly growing adoption brought to the businesses and technology platforms?

-Lets take a look at the average online business company before the smartphone revolution.
+Let’s take a look at the average digital business company before the smartphone revolution.

 Their underlying technology looked similar to this.

 Large, monolithic technology architectures were working just fine.
 Business had full control of the data inside its data centre.

-There was not much client side segmentation as well.
+There was not much segmentation on the client side technology set.